-New Opening Day at squaw valley alpine meadows is Nov 23 (weather/conditions permitting)
+New Opening Day at Palisades Tahoe is Nov 23 (weather/conditions permitting)

 We’re eager to kick off the 2016-17 winter season and while we’ve been preparing for an early opening between Nov 11 – 18, Mother Nature hasn’t been delivering cold temperatures to the region.
 After looking at the 10-day forecast, we have moved our scheduled opening date to November 23, 2016 weather and conditions permitting.
 Our team is ready to kick off the season earlier if the weather cooperates.

 “Setting an early opening date assured that we are fully prepared for the 2016-17 season, and we have already seen some impressive snowfall totals.
-Our staff has done an incredible job gearing up for the season and, with help from Mother Nature, we look forward to opening the lifts on November 23 as conditions allow.” – President & CEO of Squaw Valley Alpine Meadows
+Our staff has done an incredible job gearing up for the season and, with help from Mother Nature, we look forward to opening the lifts on November 23 as conditions allow.” – President & CEO of Palisades Tahoe

 See how our team is getting the mountain ready to kick off this winter season…